The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Theoretical Results

 \subsection{Speed-accuracy trade-off}

-\looseness=-1 \Cref{fig:5c} shows the evolution of normalised overlap $\rho = R/\sqrt{Q}$ between the student and teacher obtained from simulations and from solving the ODEs in the case where $n$ or more decisions must be correctly made in an episode of length $T=13$ in order to receive a reward (with $\eta_2=0$).
-We observe a speed-accuracy trade-off, where decreasing $n$ increases the initial speed of learning but leads to worse asymptotic performance; this alleviates the initial plateau in learning seen previously in \cref{fig:5b} at the cost of good generalisation.
+\Cref{fig5} shows the evolution of normalised overlap $\rho = R/\sqrt{Q}$ between the student and teacher obtained from simulations and from solving the ODEs in the case where $n$ or more decisions must be correctly made in an episode of length $T=13$ in order to receive a reward (with $\eta_2=0$).

+We observe a speed-accuracy trade-off, where decreasing $n$ increases the initial speed of learning but leads to worse asymptotic performance; this alleviates the initial plateau in learning seen previously in \cref{fig2}d at the cost of good generalisation.
 In essence, a lax reward function is probabilistically more achievable early in learning; but it rewards some fraction of incorrect decisions, leading to lower asymptotic accuracy.
 By contrast a stringent reward function slows learning but eventually produces a highly aligned student.
 For a given MDP, it is known that arbitrary shaping applied to the reward function will change the optimal policy (reduce asymptotic performance)~\citep{ng1999policy}.
 Empirically, reward shaping has been shown to speed up learning and help overcome difficult exploration problems~\citep{gullapalli1992shaping}.
-Reconciling these results with the phenomena observed in our setting is an interesting avenue for future work. \looseness=-1
+Reconciling these results with the phenomena observed in our setting is an interesting avenue for future work.